Put Your Hands Up 4 Detroit

-"Put Your Hands Up 4 Detroit" (formatted as "Put Your Hands Up for Detroit" outside Benelux) is a song written and produced by Dutch electronic producer and DJ Fedde le Grand.
+"Put Your Hands Up 4 Detroit" (formatted as "Put Your Hands Up for Detroit" outside Benelux) is a song written and produced by Dutch electronic producer and DJ Fedde Le Grand.
 It samples Matthew Dear and Disco D's "Hands Up for Detroit".

 History

 The song was released in the Netherlands by Flamingo Recordings first on 26 June 2006, peaking at number four in the Dutch Top 40.
-It was released in the rest of Europe (UK excluded) in August 2006, and enjoyed steadily increasing popularity.
+It was released in the rest of Europe (UK excluded) in August 2006 and enjoyed steadily increasing popularity.

-In the United Kingdom, the single originally reached number one on the UK Dance Chart and fifty three on the UK Singles Chart before being released on CD, from 12-inch vinyl and digital download sales alone.
+In the United Kingdom, the single originally reached number one on the UK Dance Chart and number 53 on the UK Singles Chart before being released on CD, from 12-inch vinyl and digital download sales alone.
 It was given a full release in Britain on 23 October 2006 and leapt to number two on the chart, selling 46,000 copies.
 The following week, the song climbed to number one.
 It remained at number one for one week before being knocked out by "The Rose" by Westlife.
-The single went on to be the UK's 20th best selling single of the year.
+The single went on to be the UK's 20th best-selling single of the year.

-In both the United Kingdom and Australia, the song was released as "Put Your Hands Up for Detroit", with "4" replaced with "for".
+Outside Benelux, the song was released as "Put Your Hands Up for Detroit", with "4" replaced with "for".
 The song was also remixed in the UK, Germany and Spain and included verses from rappers Bizarre and King Gordy.

 Lyrics

 After some confusion regarding the correct lyrics to the song, Fedde Le Grand confirmed on his official website the sampled lyrics are, "put your hands up for Detroit, our lovely city", as opposed to "I love this city".
-The same lyrics or samples are used in Matthew Dear and Disco D's 1999 release "Hands Up for Detroit".
+The same lyrics and audio recording are sampled from Matthew Dear and Disco D's 1999 release "Hands Up for Detroit".